-The approximate geographic distribution of kraft paper sales in 2010 was 66% in North America, 13% to Asia, and 21% to Europe/Middle East (2009 - 76%, 9%, 15%, respectively).
+The approximate geographic distribution of kraft paper sales in 2011 was 67% in North America, 15% to Asia, and 18% to Europe/Middle East (2010 - 66%, 13%, 21%, respectively).

 Canfor Pulp LP uses various modes of surface transportation to distribute its pulp and kraft paper products.
-In the case of pulp, nearly all is shipped from the mills by rail and each of the mills is serviced by at least one dedicated rail spur.
+In the case of pulp, substantially all product is shipped from the mills by rail and each of the mills is serviced by at least one dedicated rail spur.
 In the case of kraft paper, due to the smaller average order size, a much higher percentage is shipped by truck, with the balance being shipped by rail.
 Products destined for overseas customers are loaded at one of three terminals in Vancouver and Montreal, and are then transported by breakbulk cargo vessel for European customers, and either breakbulk or container cargo vessels for Asian customers, depending on which mode is more cost-effective.

-The cost of transportation over the past three years has risen due to increasing fuel costs and the reduction in breakbulk capacity.
+The cost of transportation over the past several years has risen due to increasing fuel costs and the reduction in breakbulk capacity.
 Canfor Pulp LP is working to minimize the effect of these cost increases by optimizing its geographic pulp distribution.

-For a detailed discussion of the markets for Canfor Pulp LP's pulp and paper products, see the Company's "2010 Management's Discussion and Analysis", in particular, the "Pulp and Paper - Markets" and "2010 Outlook - Pulp and Paper Markets" sections thereof, which are incorporated by reference herein.
-Further information can be obtained from CPPI's 2011 annual information form, which can be obtained on SEDAR (Systems for Electronic Document Analysis and Retrieval) at www.sedar.com.
+For a detailed discussion of the markets for Canfor Pulp LP's pulp and paper products, see the Company's "2011 Management's Discussion and Analysis", in particular, the "Pulp and Paper - Markets" and "2011 Outlook - Pulp and Paper Markets" sections thereof, which are incorporated by reference herein.
+Further information can be obtained from CPPI's 2011 annual information form, which can be obtained on SEDAR.